Essential Information for Patients Considering Medical Aid in Dying

 If permitted to participate, palliative care practices and other large medical organizations work with insurance and can provide aid-in-dying care, typically through office visits or sometimes via telehealth.
 However, they would have to rely on your hospice to provide bedside care.
 If permitted to participate, palliative care practices and other medical organizations work with insurance and can provide aid-in-dying care, typically through office visits or sometimes via telehealth.
 However, they would have to rely on your hospice, privately hired end-of-life doulas, or volunteers to provide bedside care.

-If your hospice allows its internal providers to act as attending prescribers, there should be no additional costs, because Medicare and federal law prohibit charging for this care.
-However, you will still need to pay for the medicines (approximately $600 to $800), which hospices cannot cover.
-If your hospice does not allow this, you may be able to transfer to a hospice that does, but this can add delays to your process.
+If hospice allows its internal providers to act as attending prescribers, there should be no additional costs, because Medicare and federal law prohibit charging for this care.
+However, patients will still need to pay for the medicines (approximately $600 to $800), which hospices cannot cover.
+If a hospice does not allow this, they may be able to transfer the patients to a hospice that does, but this can add delays to the process.

 Independent physicians can often work rapidly, manage non-oral routes, make home visits, and provide bedside care.
 Most charge a flat fee, but some may be willing to use a sliding scale for patients who genuinely need it.
 Some may also be able to bill insurance.